 - Fill each box with a thick layer of bubble wrap

-- Place item inside the box, and use more bubble wrap or packing paper to fill in any excess space
+- Place the item inside the box, and use more bubble wrap or packing paper to fill in any excess space

 - Use tape to close the top of the box, and reinforce the base of each box